Grants Overview

 Program/Project Support Grants

 These grants are to support a well-defined project or program that has a defined need, budget, and associated supporting documentation.
+This type of grant also includes events.
 There is no upper limit on such grants, but they are generally limited to 20% of the project or program’s cost.
 “Last money in” grants can be as much as 30% of the project or program cost but 70% must be raised before the Foundation grant is payable.

 These grants support a not-for-profit’s operating costs and not specific projects or programs.
-Eligible grantees must meet the Cloudsplitter Foundation’s strategic objectives and be approved by the board at one of our regular meetings.
-Once known to the foundation grantees can request recurring annual support based on simple reporting.
-Mission support grants are limited to $5,000 per year.
+Eligible grantees must meet the Cloudsplitter Foundation’s strategic objectives.
+Unrestricted support grants are limited to $5,000 per year.
+These grants generally go to organizations that Cloudsplitter has an established relationship with.
+Unrestricted Support grants are considered during our regular grant rounds.

 Rapid Response Grants

-These grants are made at the sole discretion of our director.
-They are primarily for urgent needs that arise between grant review meetings.
-They are limited to $5,000.
-To request such a Rapid Response grant contact our Director, Chenelle Palyswiat.
+These off-cycle grants are reserved for special and urgent needs that cannot wait for the next planned grant cycle.
+These are limited to requested amounts below $5,000.
+To request such a Rapid Response grant for consideration contact our Grants Director, Chenelle Palyswiat for more information.

 Childcare Excellence Awards